St Leonards School

 The school roll continued to increase and a pre-fab building was erected west of the hall in 1949.

-The pre-fab building was replaced with two classrooms, cloakrooms and offices during 1959.
+The pre-fab building was replaced with two classrooms, cloakrooms and offices in 1959.
 During this time the supper room in King George Hall was also used as a classroom.

 A third classroom was added to the school in 1970, elevated above the two existing classrooms.

-In 1970 the Education Board proposed to demolish the 1885 building, but was opposed by the community and ownership of this building was transferred to the School Committee.
+In 1970 the Education Board proposed the demolition of the 1885 building, but this was opposed by the community and ownership of this building was then transferred to the School Committee.

 The two rooms were used as an activity room and a library, and still have the same use today.

-The 125th Jubilee celebrations were held at Labour weekend in 1993, a 140th Jubilee was held on 5 December 2008 and the 150th Jubilee was on Labour weekend in 2018.
+The 125th Jubilee celebrations were held during Labour weekend in 1993, a 140th Jubilee was held on 5 December 2008 and the 150th Jubilee was during Labour weekend in 2018.